brophdawg11/vuex-helpers/README.md

 store.registerModule(`product-${slug2}`, productModule);
 ```

-Once we've done this, we can no longer leverage the `map*` helpers because we ave no way to make the namespace dynamic.
+Once we've done this, we can no longer leverage the `map*` helpers because we have no way to make the namespace dynamic.
 This is the problem solved by the `mapInstance*` helpers, in that they let you provide a function that takes your component instance as an argument and you can return a dynamic Vuex module namespace.

 Assume we are rendering components as such: